jethrojones/website/_notes/now.md

 The Best time to start a ten year journal is a decade ago.

 The second best time to start a ten year [journal is today][12].

+There's also a podcast following the stories of 12 awesome people over the next decade.

 ## AI
 This year, I've been doing a lot of speaking, webinars, podcasts, and more about AI.
 There's so much!
 It's crazy.
 I'm really enjoying it and I'm happy to chat with you about your needs around AI.